sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/07binarySearchTreeAndStack.md

   * Right side comes after me.
 ---

+#### Can a particular order of push and pop operations of a stack create BST `In-Order` traversal?

+* Yes.
+* We start with the root.
+* The current node is the root.
+* Then, we follow the below pattern:
+1. If the current node is valid, we push it to the stack.
+2. After the push operation, the current node points to the left child.
+3. If the current node is invalid (null), we perform the pop operation.
+4. After the pop operation, the current node points to the right child.
+* The below is the step-by-step visual presentation (illustration).

 #### Depth-First-Search: Post-Order: Left-Right-Parent(Root)

 > 25, 35, 30, 43, 47, 45, 40, 53, 57, 55, 65, 80, 70, 60, 50